 - PRINT & MEDIA

 When the 4th edition of this website went online more than 6 years ago, on 21/3/'10, this sub-section was concerned solely with 'environmental technology'.
-In the last two years, 21/3/'10 to 21/3/'12, though, I found it necessary to divide this sub-section into two separate sections.
+In these six years, 21/3/'10 to 30/3/'16, of this 4th edition, though, I found it necessary to divide this sub-section into two separate sections.
 The first deals with ENVIRONMENTAL TECHNOLOGY, and the second deals with OTHER ASPECTS OF TECHNOLOGY.
-When a 5th edition of my website comes out some time in the years ahead, I will have my website design and development people alter this section to reflect its new reality.
+When a 5th edition of my website comes out some time in the future as it is currently planned, I will have my website design and development people open 2 separate sub-sections, or webpages, to reflect its new reality.
 With pancreatic cancer this is not likely to occur.

 A: ENVIRONMENTAL TECHNOLOGY: DEFINED AND DESCRIBED

 Environmental technology, sometimes abbreviated as envirotech; or green technology, sometimes abbreviated as greentech; or clean technology abbreviated as cleantech---is the application of one or more of environmental science, green chemistry, environmental monitoring and electronic devices to monitor, model and conserve the natural environment and resources, and to curb the negative impacts of human involvement.
 The term is also used to describe sustainable energy generation technologies such as: Photovoltaics, Wind Turbine's, Bioreactors, inter alia.
 Sustainable development is the core of environmental technologies.
 The term environmental technologies is also used to describe a class of electronic devices that can promote sustainable management of resources.
 MORE: https://en.wikipedia.org/wiki/Environmental_technology AND